jmwfr/SimpleBacklogSCRUM/README.md

 To add a task to the backlog just click the "Add Task" button, it will be directly added to the 'Todo' column.

 You can edit the content of a task by just double-cicking it.
+While editing you can set the task priority level.

-Then to move a task between development steps, just drag and drop it on the corresponding column.
+To move a task between development steps, just drag and drop it on the corresponding column.
+You can also sort (order ascending or descending) tasks by priority level using the arrows in the columns headers.

 Once you have saved a backlog, you can select it from the "Select a backlog list" to load it again.